abdelmonem55/learn-rust/multisig-factory.md

 pub struct MultisigFactory {}
 ```

-Rust doesn't have classes but instead struct to define a container for data like in these line of code we define an empty struct
+Rust doesn't have classes but instead struct to define a container for data like in these line of code we define an empty struct.

 ----